 Order on motion confirming the termination of the automatic stay to the movant;

-Notice of a hearing on a Motion to Pay Unclaimed Dividends, if an objection is filed pursuant to SC LBR 3011-1(f), to the movant;
+Notice of a hearing on an Application for Payment of Unclaimed Funds, if an objection is filed pursuant to SC LBR 3011-1(f), to the applicant;

 Notice required pursuant to Fed.
 R. Bankr.
 P. 3004 to the party filing the proof of claim;